• Skip to primary navigation

 • Place in the middle of oven for 40 minutes turning halfway through.

-• Serve hot with cream, ice cream or custard.
+• Serve hot with cream or ice cream.

 • Can also be reheated if needed later (about 15 – 20 mins at 150C⁰).